jsoniary-team/content/Advertisements/freek.md

 **Jsoniary Personal: 100% Free Plan for Indie Laravel API Developers**

 Jsoniary replaces Postman & Swagger from your development toolkit.
 It is focused on being super easy to test, document and collaborate on APIs.
 You get a Desktop Client supporting REST, SOAP & GraphQL request, Auto-Generated API Documentation, Public Hosting of your API Docs, a Smart API Editor, and Auto-Sync.

+**We, two indie devs, have launched our first SaaS app for devs**

+I am feeling very excited and equally nervous to put this in front of you!
+Jsoniary replaces Postman & Swagger from your development toolkit.
+It is focused on being super easy to test, document and collaborate on APIs.
+You get a Desktop Client supporting REST, SOAP & GraphQL requests, Auto-Generate API Docs, Public Hosting of your API's Docs, a Smart API Editor, and Auto-Sync.

 **API Weekly: A free, once-weekly e-mail round up of API News, Tutorials, Tools & Jobs**